Your donation to CFO help

 » DONATE TO CFO! «

-Colorado Field Ornithologists is holding its annual convention in under-birded and off-the-beaten-path Montezuma County in southwestern Colorado.
+Colorado Field Ornithologists held its annual convention in under-birded and off-the-beaten-path Montezuma County in southwestern Colorado.

-Convention Headquarters: Our convention will be based in Cortez, the county seat.
-Convention headquarters will be at the Baymont Inn and Suites, 2321 East Main Street, Cortez, CO 81321, Telephone:(970)565-3400, with some events to be hosted elsewhere around the city.
-Convention registration will begin mid February after publication of our 2013 Convention Brochure.
-Further details will be forthcoming on this web site and on COBirds.
+Convention Headquarters: Our convention was based in Cortez, the county seat.
+Convention headquarters was at the Baymont Inn and Suites, 2321 East Main Street, Cortez, CO 81321, Telephone:(970)565-3400, with some events hosted elsewhere around the city.
+Convention registration began mid February after publication of our 2013 Convention Brochure.

 About Montezuma County: